tonethar/IGME-330-Fall-2023/notes/bundling-transpiling.md

  npm init -y
  ```

- - This will create your **package.json** file with default *metadata* about your project, which are in an object literal, which should look something like this:
+ - This will create your **package.json** file with default *metadata* about your project, in the JSON format, which should look something like this:

  ```js
  {